kvinay7/interview-preparation/OS.md

 ### CPU Scheduling:
 The process by which the operating system decides which process (or thread) gets to use the CPU at any given time.
 Since most modern computers run multiple processes simultaneously, the operating system needs to allocate the CPU to each process in a way that optimizes performance, responsiveness, and fairness.
+- **Concurrency:** The ability of a system to handle multiple tasks simultaneously, but not necessarily at the same time.
+- **Parallelism:** The ability to execute multiple tasks at the same time, typically across multiple cores of a processor.
 - **Scheduling Criteria**: Process Time = CPU BT + I/O BT
   - `CPU BT`: The time a process needs the CPU to perform its task.
   - `I/O BT`: The time a process spends performing I/O operations like reading from a disk or waiting for input.